Hannah Bonaparte, LCSW

 I offer different groups throughout the year, including:

-- Groups for adults who want to learn how to parent after childhood dysfunction.
+Groups for adults who want to learn how to parent after their own dysfunctional childhoods

 Do you wonder if moving your body could positively affect your mind?
 Maybe you struggle to calm down or gear up.
 Whatever your reason for wanting to walk, and whatever your reason for coming to therapy, we can always walk and talk.